k-willebrand/Flexible_Ops_Plan_Design/README.md

 To run this model to recreate the results from Willebrand et al. (2024):

 1. Download the Github repository

 2. Add the folder to your local path.
 This can be acheived in Matlab by running the following line:
 ```
 addpath(genpath('local directory/Flexible_Ops_Plan_Design'))
 ```

-3. Update the default file path names to correspond with your updated local path
+3. Update the default file path names to correspond with your local path

-4. Obtain the climate change transition probability matrix for the infrastructure planning SDP by either:
+4. Select method for obtaining the climate state transition probability matrix for the infrastructure planning SDP by either:

-   1.
+   1. Running the script `multiflex_sdp_climate_StaticFlex_DetT_Nov2021.m` where the parameters `runRunoff`, `runTPts`, and `runoffPostProcess` should be set to `true` (default: False).
+This will recalculate and save use with the infrastructure planning SDP.

+   2. Using the previously calculated probability matrix Matlab data file where the parameters `runRunoff`, `runTPts`, and `runoffPostProcess` should be set to `false` in `multiflex_sdp_climate_StaticFlex_DetT_Nov2021.m`(recommended to reduce computational time).

-5. Obtain the expected shortage cost results for each candidate dam capacity and infrastructure operating alternative (recommended use of parallelization)
+5. Obtain the expected shortage cost results for each candidate dam capacity and infrastructure operating alternative by either:

+   1. Re-running the reservoir operations SDP via `cluster_parfor_main_script_SDP_Evap_SteadyState.m`.
+      1. This script is parallized.
+Multiple jobs can be submitted to high performance computing clusters (e.g., across different dam capacities to effeciently optimize and simulate operating policies across different discrete climate states).
+      2. Postprocess the resulting saved files using `cluster_main_script_SDP_postProcessing.m` for use with the infrastructure planning SDP.
-   1. use the previously saved shortage cost results obtained from the simulatation of optimized adaptive (flexible) and non-adaptive (static) reservoir operation policies.
+   2. Using the previously saved shortage cost results obtained from running the reservoir operation SDP.
-   2. Run
+      1. The infrastructure planning SDP is configured to use preloaded shortage costs data output from the reservoir operations SDP to reduce the computational time required to repeatedly rerun the reservoir operations SDP.
+      2. The use of preloaded data is specified by `runParam.calcShortage = false` in `multiflex_sdp_climate_StaticFlex_DetT_Nov2021.m`.
+      3. Preloaded data is contained in the folder `Results/Results_SDP_reservoir_ops`.

 6. Run the infrastructure planning SDP

-   1. Select
+   1. Update the cost model parameters (c' water shortage cost parameter and discount rate) in `Multiflex_Wrapper_Nov2021_cprime.m`.
+      2. Cost parameters can be specified as arrays to test different cost scenarios.
+      3. This is helpful when conducting senstivity analysis for c' and discount rate.
+For example, c' sensitivity analysis results from Willebrand et al. (2024) are saved in 'Results/Results_cprime_sensitivity'
+   2. To consider alternative dam capacity assumptions (e.g., specify initial dam capacity as 60 MCM), update conditional constraints on dam sizes in `Multiflex_Wrapper_Nov2021_cprime.m`.
+   3. Run `Multiflex_Wrapper_Nov2021_cprime.m`.
+Results by default will be saved in `Results/Results_SDP_expansion`.

+7. Analyze the results

+   1. Final results are saved in the `Results` folder for analysis
+   2. Consider using the included plotting utilities in the `Plots` folder

+## References
+Fletcher, S., Lickley, M., & Strzepek, K. (2019).
+Learning about climate change uncertainty enables flexible water infrastructure planning. *Nature Communications*, 10(1), Article 1. https://doi.org/10.1038/s41467-019-09677-x

+Giuliani, M., Y. Li, A. Cominola, S. Denaro, E. Mason, and A. Castelletti (2016), A Matlab toolbox for designing Multi-Objective Optimal Operations of water reservoir systems, *Environmental Modelling & Software*, 85, 293–298

+Rajagopalan, B., & Lall, U. (1999).
+A k-nearest-neighbor simulator for daily precipitation and other weather variables. *Water Resources Research*, 35(10), 3089–3101. https://doi.org/10.1029/1999WR900028

+Skerker, J. B., Zaniolo, M., Willebrand, K., Lickley, M., & Fletcher, S. M. (2023).
+Quantifying the Value of Learning for Flexible Water Infrastructure Planning. *Water Resources Research*, 59(6), e2022WR034412. https://doi.org/10.1029/2022WR034412

+Strzepek, K. M., & Mccluskey, A. L. (2010).
+Modeling the Impact of Climate Change on Global Hydrology and Water Availability.
+World Bank Group. https://assets.publishing.service.gov.uk/media/57a08b18ed915d3cfd000b20/EACC-Hydrology.pdf

+Willebrand, K., Zaniolo, M., Skerker, J.B., and Fletcher, S.M., Assessing the interacting value of flexible planning, design, and operations in water supply infrastructure, *Water Resources Research*, 2024.
+[In Review]